rapiddweller/rapiddweller-benerator-ce/README.md

 ## Quickstart

-1. make sure you have install **Java 11 JDK** or higher and **JAVA_HOME** Environment variable is set correctly
+1. make sure you have installed **Java 11 JDK** or higher and **JAVA_HOME** environment variable is set correctly
-2. download latest benerator version from [Releases](https://github.com/rapiddweller/rapiddweller-benerator-ce/releases)
+2. download the latest benerator version from [Releases](https://github.com/rapiddweller/rapiddweller-benerator-ce/releases)
 3. unzip .tar.gz to *choose/your/path*
-4. open a terminal (bash / powershell) and add Environment variable BENERATOR_HOME=*choose/your/path* and add *choose/your/path*/bin to your PATH variable
+4. open a terminal (bash / PowerShell) and add environment variable BENERATOR_HOME=*choose/your/path* and add *choose/your/path*/bin to your PATH variable
 For example **(these environment variables are only set in your terminal session, read more about environment variables [here](https://en.wikipedia.org/wiki/Environment_variable))**

 #### Linux bash